-The range is from 7.0% under annual compounding to 7.2508% under continuous compounding.
+The EAR range is from 7.0% under annual compounding to 7.2508% under continuous compounding.

-The effective annual rate can be used in savings accounts, checking accounts, or a certificate of deposit.
+The effective annual rate can be used in savings accounts, checking accounts, or a certificate of deposit (CD).

 Assume you have opened a $10,000 certificate of deposit that pays you 4% compounded quarterly.
 Instead of receiving 4% interest at the end of the year, the financial institution will pay you 1% each quarter.

 The effective annual rate calculator shows that this gives an EAR of 4.0604%.
 Instead of $400 in interest, you will have $406.04.
-This extra $6 might seem insignificant, but with larger amounts and a longer period, compounding interest will lead to a much larger amount.
+This extra $6 might seem insignificant, but with larger amounts and a longer period, compounding interest will lead to a much larger amount of interest earned.

 This extra interest is free.
 There is no extra work or risk involved in receiving it.

-Although a compounding rate can be found on a loan, it is much rarer.
+Although a compounding rate can be found on a loan, it’s rare.
 When you are making loan payments each month, you are not paying interest on the prior period’s interest payments.
-You only pay interest on the current principal value.
+You are only paying interest on the current principal value.